lamps-wg/certificatediscovery/draft-ietf-lamps-certdiscovery.md

 ## Purpose

 The `purpose` describes the purpose of the discovery method.
-Currently the following purpose id's are defined:
+Currently the following purpose ids are defined:

 ~~~
- -- Purpose OJBECT IDENTIFIER
+ -- Purpose OBJECT IDENTIFIER
 id-rcd-alg-agility OBJECT IDENTIFIER ::=
                                {id-on-relatedCertificateDescriptor 1}